CoraJung/flexible-input-slu/README.md

 # IBM-NYU Project
-## Alexa + Libri Merged End-to-End SLU Syatem
+## ASR-Text-Speech End-to-End SLU Model

-The baseline code is adopted from Alexa End-to-End SLU System.
+The baseline code is adopted from Alexa End-to-End SLU System: https://github.com/alexa/alexa-end-to-end-slu.

-This setup allows to train end-to-end neural models for spoken language understanding (SLU).
+The original setup is a cross-modal system that co-trains text embeddings and acoustic embeddings in a shared latent space.
+We further enhance this system by utilizing an acoustic module pre-trained on LibriSpeech and domain-adapting the text module on our target datasets.

-It uses the Snips SLU or the Fluent Speech dataset (FSC), or SLURP SLU.
+The model uses the Snips SLU, the Fluent Speech dataset (FSC), or SLURP SLU with speech, ground truth and ASR transcripts as training inputs.
 This framework is built using pytorch with torchaudio and the transformer package from HuggingFace.
 We tested using pytorch 1.5.0 and torchaudio 0.5.0.